 Command Line Interface

 cfddfc command line interface (CLI) manages instances of CFDDFC on AWS, transfers data to and from instances and runs provides convenient access to the instance by remote desktop (see above).
 It now includes a new

 cluster sub-command to launch a cluster of instances.
-The user first launches a master instance, e.g.
+The user first launches a main instance, e.g.

 c5n.18xlarge, that includes the required storage for the entire cluster, e.g. 300 GB: